 Located in downtown Downers Grove, children can explore the colorful light-up wall, dress up area, busy boards, puzzle area, train table, doll house, blocks and of course, pick out some great books in this library’s children’s area!

-The newly renovated area for babies allows crawlers, walkers, and even stationary babies to explore and play.
+The separate area for babies allows crawlers, walkers, and even stationary babies to explore and play.
 Their area is designed for babies to use both their fine motor and large motor muscles.

 Naperville Public Library